 Stewart J. Weiss

-Attorney, Elrod Friedman LLP
+Partner, Elrod Friedman LLP

 About Stew Weiss

 Stew Weiss counsels municipalities on land use, government regulations, and contract matters.
+He serves as Corporation Counsel for the City of Waukegan and Assistant Village Attorney for the Village of Northbrook and the Village of Glencoe.

 Stew focuses on minimizing risk and establishing internal best practices, while providing clients with the flexibility to respond to external opportunities and challenges.
 He has assisted the Firm’s local government clients in the negotiation, drafting, and implementation of redevelopment and subdivision agreements, tax incentive and sales tax rebate agreements, and annexation agreements.
 Mr. Weiss has guided cities and villages through the rewrites of their business licensing, building code, zoning, and subdivision regulations.
 He has extensive experience in both public contracting and development incentives, and serves as counsel to village boards of trustees, city councils, zoning boards, plan commissions, and electoral boards.